13 Cenotes near Cancun: cave swimming on the Yucatan Peninsula

 Cenote Yum Balam

-Our last stop we strongly recommend is Cenote Yum Balam.
+Our last stop we strongly recommend is Cenote Yalahau.
 A part of the larger Yum Balam nature preserve, this cenote is in the middle of a mangrove forest just on the edge of the Yucatan Peninsula.
 The location is more difficult to get to, but the overall Yum Balam Preserve experience makes it worth it.
+You can book a tour to explore the Preserve and its sites, including cenote Yalahau ,before arriving

 - A forest lookout to climb